gndrmnn/nodepool/doc/source/configuration.rst

         deployed in the same internal private network, set the option to False to save floating ip for cloud provider.

+     .. attr:: floating-ip-pool
+        :type: str
+        :default: None

+        Specify custom floating ip pool name or id for each node.
+        When set to None, ``nodepool-launcher`` will use first available floating pool to allocate ip.

      .. attr:: host-key-checking
         :type: bool
         :default: True